When I am the queen of the world, there will be a robot that carries me to my bed and cleans my face and teeth with a magic wand.

 When it comes to cleaning up, I want to prepare my children with the the skills they need and give them the MOTIVATION.
 Like, hey, if you put things away, you can find them later.
 Genius!

 I try to point out how good it feels to help out the family, even though I know that wiping up a spill, for example, feels like nothing special.
 But that’s life, right?
+I’ve used a home cleaning service when things start to get overwhelming.

 What tasks are you grooming your children to take over?
 Do you have a list for them?